Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

 The argument presented in \cite{Salecker:1957be} proceeds as follows.
 Suppose we attempt to measure $r$ using a `clock' consisting of a classical mirror and a quantum mechanical device (e.g. a charged particle such as an electron), initially located at $r=0$, that both emits and absorbs photons.
 A photon is emitted at $t=0$ and reflected by the mirror, which is placed at some unknown distance $r>0$.
 The photon is then reabsorbed by the particle after a time $t = 2r/c$ ({\it not} $t = r/c$).

 Assuming that the velocity of the particle remains well below the speed of light, it may be modelled non-relativistically.
-By the standard Heisenberg uncertainty principle (HUP), the uncertainty in its velocity at any time $t \geq 0$ obeys the inequality
+By the HUP the uncertainty in its velocity at any time $t \geq 0$ obeys the inequality

 where $\Delta x(t)$ is the positional uncertainty obtained by evolving the initial wave function $\psi(x,0)$ via the Schr{\" o}dinger equation (i.e. neglecting recoil).
-However, if the initial positional uncertainty is $\Delta x(0)$ then, in the time required for the photon to travel to the mirror and back, $t$, the particle acquires an {\it additional} positional uncertainty
+However, if the initial positional uncertainty is $\Delta x(0)$, then, in the time required for the photon to travel to the mirror and back, $t$, the particle acquires an additional positional uncertainty

 The \emph{total} canonical positional uncertainty is now defined as

 and obeys the inequality

 Minimizing this expression with respect to $\Delta x(t)$, or equivalently $\Delta v(t)$, and using the fact that $\Delta v_{\rm max} \simeq \hbar/(2m \Delta x_{\rm min})$, gives